BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 One of the main themes of the conference was also `GraphQL`.
 This data exchange paradigm now seems to have its place among many users.
-For more than a year now, we have been using `GraphQL` on our BackOffice and we are already seeing a lot of benefits.
+For more than a year now, we have been using `GraphQL` on our back office and we are already seeing a lot of benefits:

-- A Front/Back exchange contract materialized in a schema
+- a front/back exchange contract materialized in a schema,
-- Easy consumption thanks to queries
+- easy consumption thanks to queries,
-- Cache management provided by Apollo (also providing a collection of great tools for `GraphQL`)
+- cache management provided by Apollo (also providing a collection of great tools for `GraphQL`).

-[Kenny already talked about it in 2015](https://tech.m6web.fr/immutablejs-relay-graphql-react-native/) but now we use it for 6play.
+[Kenny already talked about it in 2015](https://tech.m6web.fr/immutablejs-relay-graphql-react-native/) but now we use it!

 # Workflow